-Since January 2017, The U.S. Chamber Of Commerce Has Filed The Majority Of Its Lawsuits Challenging Federal Regulations In District Courts That Fall Underneath The Fifth Circuit's Jurisdiction, Taking "Judge Shopping" To New Extremes
+Since January 2017, The U.S. Chamber Of Commerce Has Filed Nearly 60% Of Its Lawsuits Challenging Federal Regulations In The Pro-Industry Fifth Circuit, Taking "Judge Shopping" To New Extremes

-Summary: "Judge shopping"-the practice of filings lawsuits in districts where sympathetic judges will hear a particular case-has entered headlines in recent months.
-On March 12, 2024, Fifth Circuit Court of Appeals Judges James Ho And Edith Jones blasted a rule the 26-member Judicial Conference recommended for implementation to curtail the practice.
-On March 21, 2024, Senate Democrat Leader Chuck Schumer (NY) penned a letter to the Northern District of Texas urging the court to adopt the proposed policy, with Republicans penning their own letter defending judge shopping.
+Summary: "Judge shopping"-the practice of filing lawsuits in districts where sympathetic judges will hear a particular case-has entered headlines in recent months.
+On March 12, 2024, Fifth Circuit Court of Appeals Judges James Ho And Edith Jones blasted a rule the Judicial Conference recommended to curtail the practice.
+On March 21, 2024, Senate Democratic Leader Chuck Schumer (NY) penned a letter to the Northern District of Texas urging the court to adopt the proposed policy, with Republicans penning their own letter defending judge shopping.